thisjt/web-summarizer-api/EXPLANATION.md

 6. The lint and integration test runs for 5 minutes.
 Locally, it only ran for around 20~30 seconds.
 Concurrently probably has an issue with SIGTERM not being able to propagate to the running development server in Github Actions.

+7. In order to save HF API calls, it would be a good addition to have an option user input of a timestamp.
+It is possible that that URL has already been requested by a different user before.
+As long as the user requesting that URL does not need the latest summary of that page, then the result in the db would most likely suffice without re-scraping the page.

 # Other Things for Discussion

 There are some comments sprinkled on the source code.
 However, the code is written in a way so that everything is self-explanatory and does not require comments for clarification.